airbnb/binaryalert/docs/source/uploading-files.rst

   YOUR.NAME.PREFIX.binaryalert-binaries.REGION

 When uploading to S3, any object metadata you set will be included in all match alerts.
-In addition, if there is a ``filepath`` metadata key, BinaryAlert will make the filepath :ref:`external-variables` available to the YARA rules.
+In addition, if there is a ``filepath`` metadata key, BinaryAlert will make the filepath :ref:`external variables <external-variables>` available to the YARA rules.

 Uploaded files are persisted indefinitely so that BinaryAlert can retroactively analyze all files with every rule update.
 The S3 bucket has both `access logging <http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html>`_ and `object versioning <http://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html>`_ enabled.

+.. _cb_downloader:

 CarbonBlack Downloader
 ----------------------
 If you use CarbonBlack Enterprise Response, you can enable BinaryAlert's optional downloader Lambda function.
-The downloader copies files from CarbonBlack into BinaryAlert's S3 bucket (including the appropriate metadata).
+The downloader copies files (and some metadata) from CarbonBlack into BinaryAlert's S3 bucket.
 To enable it:

 .. code-block:: none